tudeptrai1712/score_lookup/README.md

 **Score Lookup**

-This project is a small, static web application built with plain HTML, CSS, and JavaScript.
-It is currently served from the `public/` folder (`public/index.html`, `script.js`, `style.css`).
+This project started as a small, static web application built with plain HTML, CSS, and JavaScript.
+It has been migrated to a Next.js app; the UI and data remain static (served from `public/data/`), but the app now runs as a Next.js application using React components (`app/page.tsx`, `app/layout.tsx`).

 **License — GPLv3+ (proudly)**